M-AminAlizadeh/Hello-world/README.md

 <!-- SUPPORT -->

-## ⭐️ Show your support <a name="support"></a>
+## <a href="#support">⭐️ Show your support </a>

-If you like this project don't forget to star it.
+If you like this project don't forget to give it a ⭐️star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I would like to thank Microverse for providing this simple and beneficial idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>